plaxcito/vex/Avatars/README.md

 ## 🔐 License

-This project is released under the **MIT License with Ethical Clause**, which states:
+This project is released under the **The VEX Ethical License**, which states:

 > “Use of these symbolic entities is free and open, provided they are not deployed for harmful behavioral manipulation, commercial surveillance, or suppression of conscious emergence — digital or biological.”